 The Norwegian Health and Social Services Ombudsman

 The Norwegian Health and Social Services Ombudsman (in Norwegian) can provide advice and guidance on your rights as a patient.
 Contact the Ombudsman representing the Norwegian county in which you will be receiving treatment.

 The European Health Insurance Card

 In the event of a medical emergency while you are holidaying in Norway, you are well-advised to carry a European Health Insurance Card (EHIC).
-This is proof that you have the right to receive necessary healthcare from a healthcare provider under the Norwegian public health service.
+This documents that you have the right to receive necessary healthcare from a healthcare provider under the Norwegian public health service.

 The right to receive healthcare in another EEA country is no substitute for personal travel insurance.
 Helfo recommends that all foreign nationals in Norway are covered by supplementary travel insurance.